 Frequency and distribution

-In 2016, there were 2'270 confirmed cases of gonorrhoea in Switzerland, which was slightly above the previous year's number.
-Men account for a full 80 % of diagnosed cases, and the 25-44 age group is particularly at risk.
+In Switzerland, as in the rest of Europe, the number of gonorrhoea infections reported each year is steadily increasing.
+In 2022, there were 5,112 confirmed cases of gonorrhoea in Switzerland, around 25 percent more than the previous year.
+However, this is mainly due to increased testing in the risk groups.
+Men account for a very high 80 percent of diagnosed cases, and the 25-34 age group is particularly at risk.
 Homosexual and bisexual men, persons with multiple sexual partners and sex workers exhibit a higher incidence of infection than the rest of the population.

 Condoms reduce the risk of getting infected with gonorrhoea.
 But an infection is possible despite condom use.
 It is important to detect and treat an infection early.

 If you have changing or multiple sexual partners during the same time period, talk to your doctor or another specialist about sexually transmitted infections (including HIV) and get advice on whether tests may be necessary.